 Another initiative is the ‘Live It’ program, which allows tourists to stay on the island for up to a year on a multi-entry visa.

 As with most places, the cost of a property in St Lucia is influenced by its location, size, and amenities.
 Residential homes on the beachfront can range anywhere from $2.5 million to $8.5 million.
 The average price per square meter for St Lucia real estate ranges from $660 to $1,890.

 - While the country does not offer public healthcare, legal residents can benefit from St Lucia’s National Healthcare Scheme.

-- The cost of living is relatively affordable, with a single person spending an average of $400 per month (not including rent).
+- The cost of living on this Caribbean island is relatively affordable, with a single person spending an average of $400 per month (not including rent).